elliepetalmedia/freight-class-pro/replit.md

 | 30 to <35 | 60 |
 | 35 to <50 | 55 |
 | 50+ | 50 |

+**Note:** Items with density below 4 PCF fall outside the standard density-based scale and require carrier review for classification based on commodity type, handling, stowability, and liability factors.

 ### Key Features
 - **Quick Templates**: Pre-configured commodity templates (Electronics, Furniture, Machinery, Textiles)